 Key aspects of diplomatic relations

-During the crisis of 1998–99 Switzerland provided humanitarian aid and programmes for the return and reintegration of refugees and displaced persons.
+During the conflict of 1998–99, Switzerland provided humanitarian aid and set up programmes for the return and reintegration of refugees and displaced persons.
 These activities were subsequently replaced by reconstruction and development programmes.
-Switzerland participates in peacekeeping operations and promotes the long-term stability of the country via a peace promotion programme.
+Switzerland takes part in peacekeeping operations in the country and works to ensure its long-term stability by promoting peace.

 Switzerland recognised the new republic of Kosovo and established diplomatic and consular relations with it on 27 February 2008.
 Since then, Switzerland and Kosovo have signed a number of bilateral agreements, in particular in the areas of technical and financial cooperation, civil aviation, road transport for passengers and freight, trade and investment protection.

 Trade between Switzerland and Kosovo is modest.
-In 2015 the Confederation exported merchandise worth some CHF 25 million.
-In the same period Switzerland imported CHF 11 million worth of goods from Kosovo.
-Swiss investments in Kosovo involve mainly small and medium enterprises (SMEs).
+In 2016, the Confederation’s exports came to some CHF 30 million.
+In the same period, it imported CHF 12 million worth of goods and services from Kosovo.
+Swiss investments in Kosovo involve mainly small and medium-sized enterprises (SMEs).

-Foreign scholars and artists from Kosovo can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education, Research and Innovation (SERI).
+Researchers and artists from Kosovo can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Peacebuilding and human security